 (22) If a student is in the final study period of a course, with only one subject to complete the course, the student must not study this unit Online Learning or by Distance Learning in Australia unless the period in which the student will complete the course is a non-compulsory study period.

-(23) If a student has only one unit to complete in a compulsory study period, and the unit is available by Distance Learning or Online Learning, the student must meet with the Director International Office who may require the student return to his or her home country to study the final unit of the course by Distance Learning or Online Learning study.
+(23) If a student has only one unit to complete in a compulsory study period, and the unit is available by Distance Learning or Online Learning, the student must meet with the Director SCU International who may require the student return to his or her home country to study the final unit of the course by Distance Learning or Online Learning study.

 (24) Students who complete their studies early as a result of overload enrolment or units studied in non-compulsory study periods will be reported to Department of Immigration and Citizenship through PRISMS as having completed their studies, within fourteen (14) days after the release of final grades.

 (26) Subject to Part D - of this Policy, the University will report international onshore students, under section 19 of the Education Services for Overseas Students Act 2000, who have breached their course progress requirements.
-Students will be made aware, by the International Office, of the consequences they face if they do not maintain satisfactory course progress and what effect this may have on their student visa.
+Students will be made aware, by the SCU International, of the consequences they face if they do not maintain satisfactory course progress and what effect this may have on their student visa.